rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 ### Scope end for owner can handle mismatched drop obligations

 Consider again the long examples from the "How static drop semantics works" section above.
-Both examples took care to explcitly include a bit at the end marked with the comment "(... some code that does not change drop obligations ...)".
-This represents some potentially side-effectful code that comes between a merge-point and the end of the procedure (or more generally, the end of the lexical scope for some local varibles that own paths in the set of drop obligations).
+Both examples took care to explicitly include a bit at the end marked with the comment "(... some code that does not change drop obligations ...)".
+This represents some potentially side-effectful code that comes between a merge-point and the end of the procedure (or more generally, the end of the lexical scope for some local variables that own paths in the set of drop obligations).

 If you hit a merge-point with two sets of drop obligations like `{
 pDD.x, pDD.y }` and `{ pDD.x, z }`, and there is no side-effectful